Improve Your Soil

 If you are a beginner in the process of creating a successful greenhouse you would probably chose to use soil your greenhouse is already positioned at.
 By doing so you would have to have in mind that soil will act as all of the soil outside your greenhouse.
 This means if weeds are present in your soil it is great probability weeds will be present on the greenhouse too.
 This is the reason why you need to pay particular attention to maintaining the soil in your greenhouse safe and free of any weeds, parasites or insects that would lower its productivity.

 The other option is to use substrates.
 Greenhouse substrates are basically a combination of organic and inorganic materials used to provide the basic requirements for plant growth such as: retention of water and nutrients and permitting gas exchange.
-Substrates are in a way improved soil that you can use for your greenhouse.
+Substrates are in a way better soil that you can use for your greenhouse.

 Then again you can easily start from the original soil and by slight modification work your way to creating soil that will be improved and productive to the greatest possible extent.